hbwddl/hbwddl.github.io/_pages/publications.md

 * Network meta-analysis of a stroke treatment as part of the Biostatistics Collaboration Core

-* Movement modeling and spatial risk mapping project
+* Movement modeling and spatial risk mapping project with Lance Waller